alsbury/chiphpotle-rest/README.md

 ## Experimental APIs

 Included in the client are three experimental APIs.
 Though SpiceDB advertised these APIs im 1.25 and earlier, they did not work in the http gateway.
 This had been fixed, in versions 1.26 and above.
+In SpiceDB 1.30 the check bulk permissions graduated and the experimental api was deprecated.

 ## Tests